TouhouOML/TouhouOML/docs/thbwiki.md

 Since there's no security problems for unprivileged visiters, the token response always contains a dummy placeholder `+\`.
 Thus, the CSRF token is effectively non-existent.
-But considering the possibility of a breaking change of the placeholder string, it's still recommend to request this dummy token rather than hardcoding it.
+But considering the possibility of a breaking change of the placeholder string in future MediaWiki releases, it's still recommended to request this dummy token rather than hardcoding it.

 #### Using `action=tablemapping`, `maction=list`